open-telemetry/oteps/text/trace/0107-sampling-priority.md

 ## TL;DR

-**Score** in the scope of this spec is a floating point number associated with the trace.
+**Score** is a floating point number associated with the trace.
 It's calculated when trace starts and flows in the `tracestate`, it's used by samplers to make consistent sampling decisions.

-*Score* is not related to sampling *rate* (aka *probability* - sampler's configuration not specific to trace).
+*Score* is not related to sampling *rate* (aka *probability* which represents sampler's configuration not specific to trace).

-Service that starts the trace calculates the score and adds it to the `tracestate` so downstream services can re-use it to make their sampling decisions instead of re-calculating score as a function of trace-id (or trace-flags).
+Service that starts the trace calculates the score and adds it to the `tracestate` so downstream services can re-use it to make their sampling decisions *instead of* re-calculating score as a function of trace-id (or trace-flags).

 ## Motivation